joanseg/The-Positioning-Manual/chapters/12-What-you-will-need-to-turn-your-specialization-decision-into-a-strong-market-position.md

 Don't try to perfectly qualify clients on your site by having a long checklist of stuff you're looking for.
 That overly complicates things for prospects, runs the risk of alienating good prospects by making you seem strangely picky, and adds friction.

 If you're at a place in your career where you're drowning in good leads, of course ignore this advice and add the right kind of friction to make sure you only spend valuable phone time with good prospects.
 But those earlier in their career can gain an outsized benefit from one simple thing: *more conversations*.
-A simple message on your site can help avoid confusing prospects.
+Keeping the message on your site simple can help avoid confusing prospects.
 This increases the number of conversations you get the opportunity to participate in, so keep things simple!

 Be clear and avoid waffling.
 If in doubt, use one of the following recipes for your site headline:

 - [Thing you do] for [Market you do it for]
 	- Ex: Custom software for manufacturing
 - [Service] for [target market]
-	- Ex: Web sites for cosmetic dentists
+	- Ex: Web site design for cosmetic dentists
 - [Result] for [target market]
 	- Ex: Reduced inventory management cost for multi-location retailers
 - I/We help [primary audience/market vertical] [description of solution/result you help them achieve]